 Since the pandemic, women have been rethinking the place of work in their lives, which means companies may have to rethink their methods of recruiting and retaining them.
-And according to Monster’s latest worker poll, women put fair pay, career growth and female mentorship at the top of their benefits lists.
+And according to Monster’s worker poll, women put fair pay, career growth and female mentorship at the top of their benefits lists.

 A clear majority (82%) of women choose “fair and equal wages” as the benefit they value most in the workplace, according to Monster’s poll, and only 24% of women believe that men and women are paid the same where they work.

 In some states, new pay transparency laws are bringing this issue to the forefront as employers are required to post pay ranges in job advertisements or provide pay ranges to internal employees who request it.
 Some employers are proactively making the information available to help level the playing field, and conducting pay audits to keep themselves on track.